‘It’s time to unite’: Prince George’s County neighbors start rent strike against living conditions

 At 11 a.m., the group formed a line, signs waved and the march kicked off.
 Juarez strode at the head of the line.
 “November, we will not pay!” the group of women, men and children chanted.
 “November, we will not pay!”

-Neither the owner of the apartment complexes — Arbor Management Acquisition Company — nor Ross management responded to a request for comment.
+Neither the owner of the apartment complexes — Arbor Management Acquisition Company — nor Ross Management responded to a request for comment.

 The night before the march, about a dozen members of the local CASA committee organizing the rent strike met to discuss the next day’s action.